Near-Optimal Parallel Approximate Counting via Sampling: The TPA Algorithm and Its Parallel Counterpart

 The key task is to bound the curvature of the schedule $B''$.
 We do this in two stages.
-First, we show that the schedule $B'$ has interval widths $W(B',x)$ which are tightly concentrated around $O(1)$; second, we show that $B''$ subdivides each such interval into roughly $k$ equal subintervals.
+First, we show that the interval widths of the schedule $B'$ are tightly concentrated around $O(1)$; second, we show that $B''$ subdivides each such interval into roughly $k$ equal subintervals.